 target.password_raw The password of the destination ApsaraDB for Redis instance.

-rewrite Specifies whether to overwrite the existing keys in the ApsaraDB for Redis instance that are identical to those in the RDB file.
+rewrite Specifies whether to overwrite the data on the ApsaraDB for Redis instance with the data in the RDB file if the data has the same key.
 Valid values:

 Note Default value: true.
-We recommend that you back up the valid data of the destination ApsaraDB for Redis instance before migration.
-If you set this parameter to false and any keys are duplicate in the source and destination databases, an error message is returned.
+We recommend that you back up the valid data of the destination ApsaraDB for Redis instance before you perform data migration.
+If you set this parameter to false and a key exists in both the source and destination databases, an error message is returned.

-scan.key_number The number of keys that the redis-shake tool obtains each time it scans the source ApsaraDB for Redis instance.
-If you do not set this parameter, the default value 100 is used.
+scan.key_number The number of keys that redis-shake obtains each time it scans the source ApsaraDB for Redis instance.
+If you do not specify this parameter, the default value is set to 100.

-scan.special_cloud The cloud of the source Redis instance.
+scan.special_cloud Specifies the specific edition of the source Redis instance.

-aliyun_clusterNote The example indicates that the data is migrated from the source ApsaraDB for Redis instance of the cluster edition.
+aliyun_clusterNote This value specifies that the data is migrated from a source ApsaraDB for Redis cluster instance.

 - Run the following command to migrate data:

 # ./redis-shake -type=rump -conf=redis-shake.confNote You must run this command in the same directory as the redis-shake and redis-shake.conf files.
-Otherwise, you need to specify the correct file path in the command.Note When the message framed in red in the preceding figure appears, the data is migrated.
-After migration is completed, you can use the redis-full-check tool to check whether the data is consistent between the source and destination databases.
-For more information, see Verify migrated data.
+Otherwise, you need to specify the correct file path in the command.Note When the message circled in red in the preceding figure appears, the data is migrated.
+Then, you can use the redis-full-check tool to check whether the data in the source and destination databases are consistent.
+For more information, see Verify data after migration.